-9 Surprising Signs of an Unhealthy Heart
+9 Early or Surprising Signs of Heart Disease

 Most of us are familiar with symptoms of a heart attack such as pain in the left arm, or chest pain, difficulty breathing, chest pressure and fainting.
 But there are other equally important warning signs of an unhealthy heart to watch out for.